At Nelson, we are committed to educating our young people to be safe internet users and in supporting parents with this very important skill at home.

 In-school support for parents

-At the beginning of each school year the E-Safety Co-ordinator presents to all KS2 parents during curriculum mornings; these presentations cover a range of e-safety concerns such as mobile technology and social networking.
-The parents are invited to contact the E-Safety Co-ordinator through the school office email or by telephone if further support it required.
+At the beginning of each school year the Online Safety Co-ordinator presents to all KS2 parents during curriculum mornings; these presentations cover a range of e-safety concerns such as mobile technology and social networking.
+The parents are invited to contact the Online Safety Co-ordinator through the school office email or by telephone if further support it required.
 Occasionally RBK child-safety charities and school clusters offer workshops and additional guidance to parents; when these occur the school will ensure the parents are aware of these opportunities.

 In-school support for children